 The following guidelines help the team leader to resolve conflicts.

-- Decide how important the issue to resolve
+- Decide how important the issue is to resolve

-- Determine who are the stakeholders involved in the conflicts
+- Determine the stakeholders involved in the conflicts

 - Conduct private meeting

 - Ensure all the stakeholders understand the responsibilities

 - Enforce all parties toward problem definition

 - Motivate the team to propose a solution